Areas of expertise

 About / Experience

-Thirty year veteran with continuous training, formal education and industrial experience in oil & gas as:
+Thirty plus year veteran with continuous training, formal education and industrial experience in oil & gas as:

 - shift engineer